MPL 35x7x3 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-• Health risk associated with microscopic parts of magnets pose a threat, if swallowed, which is particularly important in the aspect of protecting young children.
-Furthermore, tiny parts of these products are able to be problematic in medical diagnosis when they are in the body.
+- Potential hazard associated with microscopic parts of magnets are risky, if swallowed, which is crucial in the aspect of protecting young children.
+Furthermore, small elements of these devices can hinder the diagnostic process when they are in the body.

 Keep neodymium magnets away from the wallet, computer, and TV.